simonmichael/hledger/MANUAL.md

     $ hledger chart liabilities --depth 2
     $ hledger chart ^expenses -o balance.png --size 1000x600 --items 20
     $ for m in 01 02 03 04 05 06 07 08 09 10 11 12; do hledger chart -p 2009/$m ^expenses --depth 2 -o expenses-2009$m.png --size 400x300; done

+#### vty

+The vty command (provided by the hledger-vty package) starts a simple curses-style (full-screen, text) user interface, which allows interactive navigation of the print/register/balance reports.
+This lets you browse around and explore your numbers quickly with less typing.

+vty-specific options:

+    --debug-vty  run with no terminal output, showing console

+Examples:

+    $ hledger vty
+    $ hledger vty -BE food

 ## Reporting options